 Reply:

-Yes there are several models proposed and the thesis has been updated with names for each of them!
+Yes there are several models proposed and the thesis has been updated with names for each of them, which can be found on pages ..

 6. Chapter 4

 Comment:

 When you have highly correlated data (i.e. homogeneous areas), the determinant Σ will be very small, leading to a very narrow PDF in Equation 4.1.
 Also the inverse Σ-1 is ill-defined, leading to large errors in your model.